NotAShelf/ZenVer/doc/ABOUT.md

 ― From [https://semver.org](https://semver.org/#introduction)

 On paper, this all seems great.
-Except for one problem: all of that is **bullshit**[^2].
-The clear solution, as most of my peers who have formerly worked on designing a good versioning specification fail to realise[^3], is to avoid complications while versioning our software, and obviously, to increment `VERSION` every time you make a change to remain as straightforward as possible.
+Except for one problem: all of that is **bullshit**.
+The clear solution, as most of my peers who have formerly worked on designing a good versioning specification fail to realise[^1], is to avoid complications while versioning our software, and obviously, to increment `VERSION` every time you make a change to remain as straightforward as possible.
 To remain Zen.

 > API documentation this, minor revision that.
-BULLSHIT[^4].
+BULLSHIT[^2].

 We will see that the underlying problem in existing versioning specifications is that there is no good, consistent specification that is not demanding of the